 Revisions from 2012 and 2013 max out at macOS 10.15 Catalina.
 All later models can run the current macOS 11 Big Sur.

-To see only products compatible with your exact Mac, click "Choose My Exact Mac" above and select it, or search for it by name, or any identifier such as model identifier, part number, serial number, etc.:
+To see only products compatible with your exact Mac, you can search for it by name, or any identifier such as model identifier, part number, serial number, etc.: